Skip to main content

 • Potential program measures for consideration as part of the organization’s implementation of minority-, woman- and disabled veteran-owned business programs.

-When will the Disparity Study be completed?
+When was the Disparity Study completed?

-What types of contracts are being studied?
+What types of contracts were studied?

 • An independent, objective review of minority-, woman- and disabled veteran-owned business participation in state prime contracts and subcontracts.

-• Information that is useful for setting overall annual aspirational goals for the participation of minority-, woman- and disabled veteran-owned businesses in state contracting; and
+• Information that is useful for setting overall annual aspirational goals for the participation of minority-, woman-, and disabled veteran-owned businesses in state contracting; and

-• Insights about how the City might improve contracting for local businesses and how it could better encourage the participation of minority-, woman- and disabled veteran-owned businesses in the future.
+• Insights about how the City might improve contracting for local businesses and how it could better encourage the participation of minority-, woman-, and disabled veteran-owned businesses in the future.